 FHA Mortgage and IBR Student Loan Guidelines

-- 1% of the outstanding student loan balance
+- evidence of the outstanding balance and terms from the creditor or student loan servicer.

 FHA HUD 4000.1 manual (994 pages)